 Zambia has a moderate to sub-tropical climate with three distinct seasons: from November to March is the Emerald, or the rainy season, April to July is Zambia's winter, when the weather is cool and dry, and August to October is summer, when the weather is hot and dry.
 In terms of game-viewing, the drier months, meaning a higher concentration of game at the permanent water sources, are a superb time to visit.
 Alternatively come for some superb bird-watching at the end of the rains.

-To start planning your vacation to Robin's House or take a look at our itineraries to Zambia
+Call us on to start planning your vacation to Robin's House or take a look at our itineraries to Zambia

 Robin's House is built in a beautiful area of ebony woodland overlooking the Luangwa River next door to Nkwali Camp.
 This private house is taken on an exclusive basis with two ensuite bedrooms making it a perfect retreat for families.